zephyrproject-rtos/zephyr/boards/arm/lpcxpresso55s16/doc/index.rst

 ===========

 The LPC55S16 SoC has 8 FLEXCOMM interfaces for serial communication.
-One is configured as USART for the console and the remaining are not used.
+One is configured as USART for the console, one is configured for I2C, and the remaining are not used.

 Programming and Debugging
 *************************